c2mInc/Circle-CI-Video-Recording/README.md

 ## License

-Circle CI Video Recording is available under the MIT license.
+CircleCI Video Recording is available under the MIT license.
 See the LICENSE file for more info.